So the question is: Should you use one anchor or two, and if two, in what circumstances?

 - Sooner or later, your boat will make a 360 degree turn around the anchors and probably more than one.
 And Mr. Murphy, being the kind of guy he is, will make sure that all the turns are in the same direction.
 Sorting the mess out can be a pain in the neck at the best of times and downright dangerous if the wind is up when you want to leave or you need to leave the anchorage in an emergency.

 There is one situation when two anchors off the bow might make sense and that is when the anchorage is too small to afford swinging room on one anchor.
 This is the classic Bahamian moor situation, in which the anchors are set in line with the boat equidistant between them.
-Use this technique if you must, but be prepared for a hell of a mess as well as the very real possibility of fouling a rode on the keel, rudder, or prop.
-Also be aware that if the wind comes from a right angle to the line of the two anchors, the loads on each will be larger than they would be on one anchor (assuming that the rodes are quite tight).
+Use this technique if you must, but do it right, as explained in the next chapter, or you face the very real possibility of fouling a rode on the keel, rudder, or prop.
+Also be aware that if the wind comes from a right angle to the line of the two anchors, the loads on each will be much larger than they would be on one anchor (assuming that the rodes are quite tight).

 Anchoring Bow and Stern